hashicorp/nomad/website/source/docs/telemetry/metrics.html.md

 As of version 0.7, Nomad will start emitting metrics in a tagged format.
 Each metrics can support more than one tag, meaning that it is possible to do a match over metrics for datapoints such as a particular datacenter, and return all metrics with this tag.
+Nomad supports labels for namespaces as well.

 [tagged-metrics]: /docs/telemetry/metrics.html#tagged-metrics